First of all, let me kick off with a dictionary definition of what mantra actually is:

 Step Two: Induce hypnosis.

-Once you have induced hypnosis, move on to step three.
+Once you have induced hypnosis, or just adopted the hypnotic mindset, move on to the next step.

 Step Three: Attach emotive content and attach to feelings of desired outcome.